EventStore/EventStore/docs/http-api/introduction.md

 ## Overview

-EventStoreDB provides a native interface of AtomPub over HTTP.
+KurrentDB provides a native interface of AtomPub over HTTP.
 AtomPub is a RESTful protocol that can reuse many existing components, for example reverse proxies and a client's native HTTP caching.
-Since events stored in EventStoreDB are immutable, cache expiration can be infinite.
-EventStoreDB leverages content type negotiation and you can access appropriately serialised events can as JSON or XML according to the request headers.
+Since events stored in KurrentDB are immutable, cache expiration can be infinite.
+EventStoreDB leverages content type negotiation and you can access appropriately serialised events as JSON or according to the request headers.

 ### Compatibility with AtomPub

-EventStoreDB v5 is fully compatible with the [1.0 version of the Atom Protocol](https://datatracker.ietf.org/doc/html/rfc4287).
-EventStoreDB adds extensions to the protocol, such as headers for control and custom `rel` links.
+KurrentDB is compatible with the [1.0 version of the Atom Protocol](https://datatracker.ietf.org/doc/html/rfc4287).
+KurrentDB adds extensions to the protocol, such as headers for control and custom `rel` links.

 ::: warning
-The latest versions of EventStoreDB (v20+) have the AtomPub protocol disabled by default.
+KurrentDB has the AtomPub protocol disabled by default.
 We do not advise creating new applications using AtomPub as we plan to deprecate it.
-Please explore our new gRPC protocol available in v20.
+Please use the gRPC protocol available in v20.
 It provides more reliable real-time event streaming with wide range of platforms and language supported.
 :::

 #### Existing implementations